Marrakech. The Red City. The Daughter of the Desert.

 To escape the chaos of the medina, there are a few spots you can duck into for a bit of peace.
 One is Le Jardin Secret, an elegant palace complex in the middle of the medina with some relaxing Islamic gardens.
 Pop in here for a tea break at the cafe.

 Another popular spot to visit within the medina is the Ben Youssef Madrasa.
 A madrasa is an Islamic college, and this one was once the largest Islamic college in Morocco.
 It's known for its incredible architecture (if you've visited the Alhambra in Spain, it kind of looks like that) and ornamental details.
-(Please note: Ben Youssef Madrasa is currently closed for renovations until at least 2020.)
+(Please note: Ben Youssef Madrasa is currently closed for renovations.)

 Where to go for lunch in the medina